swcarpentry/python-novice-inflammation/06-func.md

 > ## Integer division {.callout}
 >
-> We are using Python 3 and integer division always return floating point.
+> We are using Python 3, where division always returns a floating point number:
 >
 > ~~~ {.python}
 > $ python3 -c "print(5/9)"